gscalzo/SplitBill/README.md

 - API keys are stored in `.env` files (excluded from git)
 - Images are compressed (not resized) to balance quality and API token usage
 - All network calls are asynchronous with robust error handling
-- No sensitive data is logged in production builds

 ---